ck645/Central_Asia_islamic_ceramics/README.md

 *Data Import and Cleaning* the raw compositional data from **paste_compositional_data.csv** obtained through Neutron Activation Analysis at the University of Missouri Research Reactor.
 The samples' 'NAA Group' assignments were initially determined through analysis of 31 elements, using biplots, principal component analysis (PCA), hierarchical clustering, and group membership validation through Mahalanobis distance calculations based on principal components.
 Squared-mean Euclidean Distance (ED) calculations for determining the nearest neighbors in NAA databases were also performed.
 These analyses were conducted using the statistical software Gauss 8.0, relying on the MURRAP statistical regimes created by Michael Glascock (version date: Nov 14, 2022).
 The results of these regimes are summarized in **Supplementary Material 1.
 NAA Compositional data**.

-*Statistical Analysis* including ... summary Statistics for each compositional group, saved as **Data/NAA_group_stats.csv** and Pairwise t-tests for each element between different compositional groups to identify statistically significant differences in means, saved as **Data/pairwise_t_test_results.txt**
+*Statistical Analysis* including summary Statistics for each compositional group, saved as **Data/NAA_group_stats.csv** and Pairwise t-tests for each element between different compositional groups to identify statistically significant differences in means, saved as **Data/pairwise_t_test_results.txt**

 *Data Visualization* of the relationships between elements for each compositional groups, a summary compositonal biplot (Figure3.jpg) and pairwise biplots within **Table_4**, the latter of which were selected after examining pairwise scatterplot matrices between compositional groups contained in **Supplementary_materials/supplementary_materials_pairwise_comparisons**.

 The script **Bukhara_and_Tashkent_glaze_analysis.R** performs the following tasks:

+*Data Import and Cleaning* the raw glaze and slip compositional datasets (**glaze_data.csv** and **slip_data.csv**) generated through SEM-EDS analysis, which are subsequently cleaned.
+Comparative datasets are compiled from multiple site-level CSV files (found in **Data/comparative_EDS_data**), compiled into a single dataset for comparative analysis, which is saved as **Comp_Glaze.csv** and **Comp_Slip.csv** for subsequent analysis.
+Normalized oxide data (excluding lead oxide and colorants) were also generated to compare slip and glaze compositions on the same vessels.

+*Statistical Analysis* including generation of summary statistics of glaze and slip types, including the distribution of transparent and opaque glaze technologies by site and ware type.

+*Data Visualization* of glaze types using Ternary diagrams, and a principal component analysis (PCA) is applied to major glaze oxides for transparent glazes to assess technological variability across sites, ware types, and provenance groups identified in this study.
+Enrichment-Depletion plots of normalised glaze and slip concentrations were generated to visualize technological relationships between slip and glaze layers, as well as slip compositional data.

 ## File Structure

 ### Analysis
 Bukhara_and_Tashkent_paste_analysis.R
 R script for paste data processing, statistical analysis, and visualization.

+Bukhara_and_Tashkent_glaze_analysis.R
+R script for glaze and slip data processing, statistical analysis, and visualization.

 paste_compositional_data.csv
 Raw compositional data obtained from NAA analysis at the University of Missouri Research Reactor.